ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 - The two profiles basic and advanced.
 If no profile is specified, the first profile prevails.
 - The branding settings: the location of the house-style files
-- The editor settings: work with the source code
+- The editor settings: work with the source code view instead of the visual view
 - The execution settings: do not save markdown files and hide console output
 - The citation settings: the location of the bibliography and the